 It's especially hard, though, to look at this chart and not be a little stunned by Wikipedia!
 The greatest encyclopedic work of corporate production is probably the Encyclopedia Britannica, yet it falls far behind in this comparison (by well over an order of magnitude!).
 The greatest encyclopedic work of government production was the Yong-Le Encyclopedia commissioned by the Emperor of China in 1403.
 Yet even that is several times smaller than the whole of Wikipedia (note that the Wikipedia numbers are the last reliable numbers from 2006, not the later estimates—Wikipedia is considerably larger today).

-Our conventional wisdom is that the most powerfully productive organizations are corporations and governments: institutions we regard with awe, reverence, and even fear.
-But in a few short years, a new class of player—the commons based enterprise—has far out-produced some of the greatest works of both corporations and governments (at least in the area of encyclopedias).
+Our conventional wisdom is that the most powerfully productive organizations are corporations and governments: institutions we hold in awe, revere, and fear.
+But in a few short years, a new player—the Commons Based Enterprise—has far out-produced some of the greatest works of both corporations and governments (at least in the area of encyclopedias).

 Clearly, the conventional wisdom needs adjusting.